 After maneuvering around the room, the vehicles all eventually make their way into the second room where they take position in front of a large screen.
 The last half of the ride is more of a theatrical presentation.
 While the vehicles mimic the action in the film (again, the wild ones offer slightly more extreme movements), they more or less stay in one place as Puck courts danger by venturing off on his own for a few moments.
 The vehicles then simultaneously turn to face away from the screen, and a window on the other side of the room illuminates to reveal actual penguins.

-The vehicles take guests to SeaWorld's penguin habitat, where they disembark to view the (actual) birds.
+For its finale the Antarctica vehicles take guests to SeaWorld's penguin habitat, where they disembark to view the (actual) birds.
 Educators are available to answer questions and provide info.
 Depending on when you ride, the lighting may be low to simulate the sun cycles in the penguins' natural habitat.
-But it will always be 30 degrees; depending on your tolerance, you may not want to linger too long.
+But it will always be 30 degrees; depending on your tolerance for cold temperatures, you may not want to linger too long.